jdferreira/data-processing-book/en/module5.md

 Again, run the code, observe the output, and open the `selected1.csv` in Excel or in a text editor.

-6. Replace the previous code so it selects the pathways where the enzyme P18440 participates and saves to a CSV file named `selected2.csv`.
+6. Modify the previous code so it selects the pathways where the enzyme P18440 participates and saves to a CSV file named `selected2.csv`:

 	```python
 	import csv